Joan loves Christmas music, especially songs with a great soul sound.

 Gift Someone a CD of Your Favorite Songs

 Grab some of this smokin' holiday music or some picks of your own for someone who you know will love them.
-You can burn your chosen selections onto a CD and give them as Christmas gift that is personal, homemade, and unique.
+You can burn your chosen selections onto a CD and give them as a Christmas gift that is personal, homemade, and unique.

 Peace!
 Your Comments Are Welcome